fmarchioni/practical-javaee7-development-wildfly/code/chapter12/javaee7-jms-client/README.md

 mvn clean install wildfly:undeploy
 ```
 ###### WildFly 10 users
-Note: If you are running WildFly 10 and above, you should update the its property in pom.xml:
+Note: If you are running WildFly 10 and above, you should update its property in pom.xml:

 ```xml
 <version.wildfly>10.0.0.Final</version.wildfly>